 Staff must be aware of working at a safe and appropriate, professional distance when working with children with SEND and disabilities, in order to safeguard themselves and the child they are working with.
-See Staff code of conduct - link policy maintaining a professional distance.
+See Staff code of conduct/Safer working practices for more information - link policy maintaining a professional distance (delete document as needed).

 We offer extra pastoral support for pupils with SEN and disabilities.
+This includes:

-This includes: SENCO support, Emotional Literacy Support Assistants (ELSAs), Pupil and Families Support and HLTAs (pastoral support) Interventions/programmes.
+SENCO support, Emotional Literacy Support Assistants (ELSAs), Pupil and Families Support and Learning Mentor Interventions/programmes.
 Any abuse involving pupils with SEND will require close liaison with the DSL (or deputy) and the SENCO.